Subsidian/GOESTOOLS-Discord-Thread-sender/README.md

 # GOESTOOLS Discord Thread Image Sender
 ## Welcome!
 This bot will detect any new images within the goes-tools "goes" folder, and subsequently send these to a specified discord thread.
 Unfortunately, discord has a limitation to 9mb files, so some Full-Disk images can be higher than this, however this code reduces the quality of the image for sending in discord - leaving the original unaltered.
-(Note: The temp directory DOES NOT auto delete images, so feel free to delete the files within anytime)

 This bot WILL NOT delete images from the original send location.
 I.E Rapberry Pi, Windows Desktop etc.